sysbird/birdfield/readme.txt

 * fix bug the back-top button hides on the main content.
 * animate small menu for mobile.
 * remove languages files. and theme translation migrated to GlotPress.
+* add support for editor styles on the Block Editor.

 v1.11
 * fix bug Header Slider on javascript.